top of page

 Architectural Fee Proposal:

-After understanding the specifics of your project and your ideas, I will email you my Fee Proposal.
-This letter will detail my fees, the various stages involved, and any possible additional costs.
+After understanding the specifics of your project and your ideas, I will email you my written Fee Proposal.
+This letter will detail my fees, the various stages involved and additional costs/expenses.

-Additional costs might include the following: (Can vary on each project)
+Additional costs may or may not include the following as these vary on each project.

 • Builders estimate (no charge) or Quantity Surveyors estimate (£150 - £300).
 You might want a construction cost estimate from the design drawings before proceeding to the next stage.